ali-adi/neural-networks-deep-learning/README.md

 # Speech Emotion Recognition (SER) System

-A deep learning-based system for recognizing emotions in speech using FUSION features (LogMel + HuBERT) for optimal performance.
+A deep learning-based system for recognizing emotions in speech using FUSION features (LogMel + HuBERT) for optimal performance, with support for domain adaptation between datasets.

 ## 🚀 Features